adam-takacs-sec/Cybersecurity-Portfolio/Security Levels in Action - Real Attack & Defense Scenarios/01_Scenario_1_Weak_Endpoint.md

 - Why visibility alone is not enough without detection logic

 Scenario 1 establishes the baseline failure state
-and motivates the security improvements introduced in Scenario 2.
+and motivates the security improvements.